kenny-vo/b2bmarketplace/README.md

 * Side by side comparison view of Vendor responses
 * Database of all Vendors
 * Review and rating system for both Vendor and Customer

+## What I learned

+* Django is very opinionated
+* A robust community is important when learning a new technology
+* Simple ideas sometimes require complex work arounds
+* Change up your pace when coding